markusrenoldner/markusrenoldner.github.io/README.md

 3. settings/pages: publish size
 4. settings/pages: (optional) choose a custom domain (either "[markusrenoldner.com](https://www.markusrenoldner.com/)"; or if already used by "another" homepage, "https://www.markusrenoldner.com/[REPONAME]"
 This custom domain (e.g. from namecheap) gets activated (somehow) by storing a file named CNAME in this repo, that contains the URL (i.e. www.markusrenoldner.com)
-For this one has to add a "CNAME Record" at namecheap (Host: www; value: markusrenoldner.github.io; TTL: 60 min) in advanced DNS settings
+For this one has to add a "CNAME Record" at namecheap (Host: www; value: markusrenoldner.github.io; TTL: 60 min) in advanced DNS settings; moreover, one potentially has to add so called "A records"